Skip to content

 Time Clause (time-clause)

-The time clause is one of the core features of DQL, used to specify the query time range, aggregation time window, and Rollup aggregation function.
+The Time clause is one of the core features of DQL, used to specify the query time range, aggregation time window, and Rollup aggregation functions.

 Basic Syntax